 Data privacy is of paramount importance to the University’s core business as an education provider revolves around ongoing collaboration and interaction with various stakeholders beyond that of our employees and students.
 Sustainability hinges on the ability to operate smoothly, and the fundamental starting point is compliance with the regulatory environment, including PDPA.

-In Swinburne Sarawak, the roles and responsibilities of data protection officer or committee fall under the care of Policy, Planning and Quality (PPQ) Unit to monitor the University’s data protection compliance with the PDPA.
-PPQ is the policy owner of Personal Data Protection Policy and Procedures of the University.
-The unit manages a Personal Data Protection Repository consisting of all PDPA related materials, which is accessible by all staff members.
+In Swinburne Sarawak, the roles and responsibilities of a data protection officer or committee fall under the care of the Policy, Planning and Quality (PPQ) Unit to monitor the University’s data protection compliance with the PDPA.
+PPQ is the policy owner of the Personal Data Protection Policy and Procedures of the University.
+The unit manages a Personal Data Protection Repository consisting of all PDPA-related materials, which is accessible to all staff members.
 While the privacy information for students and the public is available on the university’s corporate website.

 With a strong system in place, the University is set to be agile and resilient in handling any challenges related to privacy with annual reviews in place for continuous quality improvement.

 Without a doubt, data is the new oil, being one of the most important assets of the University; thus, ensuring responsible collection, processing, storage, and disposal processes is crucial.
 The comprehensive policies, procedures and guidelines form the cornerstone in implementing key initiatives, including training and awareness among our stakeholders to ensure they are well-equipped to handle personal data responsibly.